Last updated on October 31, 2017

 Real-time bidding in OpenX Ad Exchange is a server-to-server interaction between OpenX ad serving infrastructure and bidders.

 OpenX Ad Exchange communicates with bidders using the OpenRTB (JSON) Real-Time Bidding API.
 OpenX supports version 2.3 of the OpenRTB API specification.
 Support for version 2.5 is in progress.

 Here's how the RTBReal-time bidding, auctioning online inventory within an ad exchange.
 Buyers bid for the impression based on the value of the user, whereas the seller sets pricing floors and awards the impression to the highest bidder.
 The auction process takes place in milliseconds, which is why the process is referred to as “real-time.” process works:

 Real-time bidder selection.
-Ad Exchange receives an ad requestCommunication between a web browser or application and an ad server to display an ad. for an available impressionA single display of an ad on a web page, mobile app, or other delivery medium.
+OpenX Ad Exchange receives an ad requestCommunication from a web browser or app to an ad server to display an ad. for an available impressionA single display of an ad on a web page, mobile app, or other delivery medium.
+For deals, impression is a metric to relay the total number of ads that have served.
 See also billable impression, forecasted impressions. and selects a set of real-time bidders to solicit bids from.
-Ad Exchange may limit the number of real-time bid solicitations it makes for a single ad request.
-When there is a surplus of bidders, Ad Exchange chooses those with the best chance of winning the auction.
+OpenX Ad Exchange may limit the number of real-time bid solicitations it makes for a single ad request.
+When there is a surplus of bidders, OpenX Ad Exchange chooses those with the best chance of winning the auction.